London-Dynamics/model-viewer/README.md

 ------------------------------ | -----------
-`npm ci`                       | Install dependencies and cross-links sub-projects `npm run build`                | Runs the build step for all sub-projects `npm run serve`                | Runs a web server and opens a new browser tab pointed to the local copy of modelviewer.dev (don't forget to build!)
+`npm ci`                       | Install dependencies and cross-links sub-projects `npm run build`                | Runs the build step for all sub-projects `npm run serve`                | Runs a web server and opens a new browser tab pointed to the local copy of modelviewer.dev (don't forget `npm run build` first)
 `npm run test`                 | Runs tests in all sub-projects that have them `npm run clean`                | Removes built artifacts from all sub-projects